zhongkan/zhongkan.github.io/index.md

 &nbsp;

 I am a graduated Ph.D student of Collecge of Computer Science, [Chongqing University](https://www.cqu.edu.cn/).
 I am lucky to work with my supervisor [Prof. Duo Liu](http://www.cs.cqu.edu.cn/info/1139/1329.htm).
-From 2016 to 2017, I was a visiting scholar of the Department of Electrical and Computer Engineering, [University of Florida](https://www.ece.ufl.edu/) from 2016 to 2017.
+I was a visiting scholar of the Department of Electrical and Computer Engineering, [University of Florida](https://www.ece.ufl.edu/) from 2016 to 2017.
 During the stay in UFL, I joined [Intelligent Design of Efficient Architectures Laboratory (IDEAL)](http://www.ideal.ece.ufl.edu) and worked with [Prof. Tao Li](http://www.taoli.ece.ufl.edu/).
 Currently, I am a research enginieer in Huawei Inc.

 ## Research Interests